Ambassador Marketing – The Definitive Guide for 2019 and Beyond

 You can in return, pay them per positive review or send them gifts.

-The emergence of brand ambassadors and affiliate software make it easier than ever to manage and scale brand ambassadors’ social media campaigns.
+The emergence of brand ambassadors and affiliate software makes it easier than ever to manage and scale brand ambassadors’ social media campaigns.

-With these softwares, you can track the activity of each ambassador, their value added to your brand and incentivize them appropriately.
+With these programs, you can track the activity of each ambassador, their value added to your brand and incentivize them appropriately.
 However, the distribution channel doesn’t really matter, as long as you can track the results and measure the ROI.

 You can pay them according to their contribution or send them free products.